Dr. Diane®‘s Story

 On August 2, 2016 I received more great news when I was given my latest test results.
 It turns out that all of my tests are better than normal, which is due to my healthy lifestyle and diet.
 These results mean that I do not have to see my doctor or have another PET scan until November.
 Doing a Happy Dance!

-My blood work is better than normal and the tumor on my liver is shrinking significantly.
-Thus, I’m still alive to provide helpful and hopeful insights for your recovery….and I’m feeling GREAT!
+Thus, I’m still alive to provide helpful and hopeful insights for your recovery and my tumor is 3x smaller and I’m feeling GREAT.

 Approach About Dr. Diane My Story The Experts Testimonials